Read it in 9 Mins

 The Scrum Guide defines the service provided by the Scrum Master as servant leadership.
 The Scrum Master selflessly provides servant leadership to the development team, product owner and the whole organization.
 By serving these entities, the Scrum Master can create a high performing team, a valuable product and an efficient organization that is able to meet business objectives and keep customers happy.

-Though the term Scrum Master may be deceptive, the Scrum Master is not a master of the team but in fact serves the team in order to ensure smooth functioning and productivity.
+Though the term Scrum Master may be deceptive, the Scrum Master is not a master of the team but, in fact, serves the team to ensure smooth functioning and productivity.
+Going for KnowledgeHut CSM certification course offers 16 PDUs and 16 SEUs.

 The day-to-day activity of a Scrum Master involves servant leadership.
 Servant leadership in a scrum team involves performance planning, coaching, helping the team self- organize, resolving conflicts through conflict management, removing obstacles that hinder progress and serving the team.